The Front Room Review (2024)

 Crosses, reflections, and unsettling religious elements are used repeatedly, but at the same time are never really developed.

-Brandy Norwood shines as Belinda, especially in the dreamlike sequences that reflect her deepest fears and grief.
+Brandy's performance is worth noting as a positive, and I thought she was probably the best thing about the film, especially in the dreamlike sequences that reflect her deepest fears and grief.

-These nightmare scenes, paired with Ava Berkofsky's striking cinematography, create a visually strong film.
-Warm, saturated colors depict Belinda’s moments of hope, while colder tones mirror her growing suspicion and mental fatigue as Solange's presence darkens their home.
+These nightmare scenes, paired with Ava Berkofsky's cinematography, create a visually strong film, with warm, saturated colors that depict Belinda’s moments of hope, while colder tones mirror her growing suspicion and mental fatigue as Solange's presence darkens their home.

 The Front Room shows promise but fails to fully deliver.